Moving to Stirling, Scotland

 We asked people in Stirling if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "In Stirling, it's important to avoid referring to the locals as English, as Scotland has a distinct cultural identity separate from England.
 It's also considered rude to mimic the Scottish accent, as it can come off as mocking.
 Avoid making negative comments about Scottish food, drink, or traditions, as this can be seen as disrespectful.
 Don't assume everyone drinks alcohol or likes whisky, as this is a stereotype.
 It's also considered impolite to interrupt someone while they're speaking, so try to wait your turn in conversations.
 Avoid discussing sensitive topics like religion and politics unless you're familiar with the person you're talking to.
-Lastly, remember to respect the local customs and traditions, as well as the natural environment," commented one expat who made the move to Stirling.
+Lastly, remember to respect the local customs and traditions, as well as the natural environment," said one expat in Stirling.

 About the Author